nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Product Overview

-**Land the dream internship or job opportunity you've always wanted by networking more effectively using our application!**
+**Land the dream internship or job opportunity you've always wanted by networking more effectively using _NetworkBook!_**

 NetworkBook is a desktop contact book application built for NUS Computing students and professionals to manage information about the people they network with more efficiently than ever before.

 Here's an overview of how NetworkBook can help you manage your network of contacts better than existing alternatives:

-- You can search for and sort contacts by multiple networking-relevant fields (e.g. priority, courses taken/taking, specialization(s) taken/intending to take, graduation year)
+* You can search for and sort contacts by multiple networking-relevant fields (e.g. priority, courses taken/taking, specialization(s) taken/intending to take, graduation year)
-- You can access this application offline, with a static online page that contains user manual and download link
+* You can access this application offline, with a static online page that contains user manual and download link
-- You can record only the information you find relevant on our application (e.g. you can assign one contact only their email and specialisation, and another contact nothing but their course)
+* You can record only the information you find relevant on our application (e.g. you can assign one contact only their email and specialisation, and another contact nothing but their course)

 On top of these advantages, we believe that contact management must be efficient.
-Therefore, NetworkBook is optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Therefore, NetworkBook is optimised for use via a Command Line Interface while still having the benefits of a Graphical User Interface.
 If you type fast, NetworkBook can get your contact managing done faster than existing alternatives performing a similar role.

 If you are new here, visit our [getting started guide](#getting-started) to start getting connected on NetworkBook!

 ## Table of Contents

 * TOC
 {:toc}